Bret Hart: Professional wrestling style and persona

 Hart is nicknamed "The Hitman", and often dubbed "The Best There Is, the Best There Was, and the Best There Ever Will Be".
 Hart usually wrestled in a pink attire and, during his time as The Hart Foundation, the tag team was nicknamed "The Pink and Black Attack", a nickname Hart used for himself during his singles career.

 Hart used the Sharpshooter as his finishing maneuver.
 In his biography, Hart said he learned the hold from Konnan and Pat Patterson named it.
 Due to Hart's success, the Sharpshooter is usually used by Canadian wrestlers.
-Before ending his matches, Hart usually employed a sequence of five moves: inverted atomic drop, Ukrainian leg sweep, backbreaker, elbow drop from the second rope, and Sharpshooter, being known as the "Five Moves of Doom".
-During his time in the original Hart Foundation, he and Jim Neidhart performed the Hart Attack as their finishing manoeuver.
+Before ending his matches, Hart usually employed a sequence of five moves: inverted atomic drop, Russian leg sweep, backbreaker, elbow drop from the second rope, and Sharpshooter, being known as the "Five Moves of Doom".
+During his time in the original Hart Foundation, he and Jim Neidhart performed the Hart Attack as their finishing maneuver.

 Legacy

 BBC and Entertainment Tonight writers noted that Hart is "widely regarded" as one of the greatest professional wrestlers of all time.

 Sky Sports described his legacy as "one of, if not the greatest, to have ever graced the squared circle".

 Veteran industry journalist Dave Meltzer called Hart "one of the best ever," and further praised his ring psychology as the best in WWE history (alongside that of Ricky Steamboat, and "maybe Jake Roberts").
 Jon Robinson of IGN called him "one of the greatest (if not the single best) pure wrestler to ever walk that aisle".

 Veteran wrestlers including CM Punk, Booker T and Michael Hayes have named Hart "the greatest of all time", with Hayes noting that he is considered by many as the best Canadian performer ever, if not the single greatest overall.

 Veteran announcer Gene Okerlund dubbed Hart "the greatest ever", and stressed that he should appear in anyone's list of the all-time top 10 wrestlers.
 Viscera commented: "He was the best [WWF] Champion of all time.
 I mean, as far as international rapport, it's like he's a god."
 Olympic wrestling gold medalist and six-time WWE world champion Kurt Angle studied tapes of Hart in order to learn the art of pro wrestling; he and Stone Cold Steve Austin have ranked Hart as the best in-ring performer ever (Austin tying Hart with Shawn Michaels).
 Similarly, former opponent Harley Race described Hart as being "as good as they got".
-WWE chairman Vince McMahon described Hart as having "unparalleled" technical wrestling and storytelling skills, and retrospectively characterized the late 1990s Hart as a performer "who you know is going to give you the best match of the night every time he goes out there".
+Whilst WWE chairman, Vince McMahon described Hart as having "unparalleled" technical wrestling and storytelling skills, and retrospectively characterized the late 1990s Hart as a performer "who you know is going to give you the best match of the night every time he goes out there".
 Asked where he would rank Hart among the pantheon of wrestling greats, longtime announcer Jim Ross stated, "Right at the top.
-Bret was one of the all time best."
+Bret was one of the all-time best."

 IGN ranked him as the fifth greatest wrestler ever.

 Sports Illustrated ranked him as the sixteenth greatest wrestler ever.